GarrettHaley/CS-373-DADA/index.md

 ## Week 9-10 Write Up

 This week's write up will focus on the lecture content regarding mobile security created by Fernando Ruiz, a researcher from McAfee.
-The topics he covered include mobile networks evolution, mobile OS review, android malware revolution, android fundamentals, android malware, native payload analysis, android trojans, android malware heuristics, dynamic/remote code execution, android obfuscation, polymorphic malware, android bootkits, various vulnerabilities, and android ransomeware (a lot of material!).
+The topics he covers include mobile networks evolution, mobile OS review, android malware revolution, android fundamentals, android malware, native payload analysis, android trojans, android malware heuristics, dynamic/remote code execution, android obfuscation, polymorphic malware, android bootkits, various vulnerabilities, and android ransomeware (a lot of material!).
 I thought the lecturer was difficult to follow, but much more interesting than the previous two weeks.
 The material also was almost all new (some of the previous weeks repeated subjects we had learned from other lecturers).

 #### Mobile Device History